IRS Form 13844: Application for Reduced User Fee for Installment Agreements

 Step Five: Make Your Installments and Get Back On Track with the IRS

-The best way to maintain good standing with the IRS is to pay off your tax debt fully and on time.
+The best way to remain in good standing with the IRS is to pay off your tax debt fully and on time.
 Failing to pay your taxes on time could result in serious collection measures, like tax liens that can damage your credit score.
 Making your installment payments each month is crucial to getting back on track with the IRS.

 While an installment agreement with the IRS is a great way to help you manage and repay your tax debt, the user fees associated with it could be a significant barrier for some individuals.
 If the user fees are out of your means or you would like to save money on your payment plan, consider filling out Form 13844.
 Here’s what to remember about the IRS’ installment agreements and Form 13844:

 - You must meet the low-income requirements to receive a reduced user fee